 This is not the latest release in the series: Initial teacher education

-- The number of new secondary school trainee teachers was below the allocation for a sixth year (54% lower in 2019/20).
-The number of new primary school trainees was below the allocation for a fifth year (12% lower in 2019/20).
+- The number of new secondary school trainee teachers was below the allocation for a seventh year (24% lower in 2020/21).
+The number of new primary school trainees was above the allocation for the first time in six years (27%(r) higher in 2020/21).

-- There has been an increase in first year ITE students in Wales able to teach in Welsh following a previous five year decline, standing at 235 students in 2019/20.
-This accounts for 22% of the total number of first year ITE students in Wales.
+- There has been an increase in first year ITE students in Wales able to teach in Welsh for the second year in a row, standing at 455 students in 2020/21.
+This accounts for 27% of the total number of first year ITE students in Wales.

 - Science, English and Mathematics are the most common priority subjects for entrants to secondary school ITE courses in Wales.

-- Over 8 out of every 10 new ITE students training in Wales were living in Wales before they started their degree.
+- 86% of new ITE students training in Wales were living in Wales before they started their degree.